battleoverflow/animeFace/README.md

 aniFace is a simple VS Code extension created to be a cute visualization for tracking errors, warnings, and informational diagnostics while coding.

-You can install this extension under the VS code Extensions tab by searching "aniface" or by visting my [publisher page](https://marketplace.visualstudio.com/publishers/hifumi1337).
+You can install this extension under the VS code Extensions tab by searching "aniface" or by visiting my [publisher page](https://marketplace.visualstudio.com/publishers/azazelm3dj3d).

 ## Example